Travel Guide

 Hikers and campers visiting Havasupai can get drinking water from Fern Spring, located in Havasu campground (10-miles from the Hualapai Hilltop/Havasupai trailhead).

-7. Sections of the hiking trails to Mooney Falls, Beaver Falls, and the Colorado River (“The Confluence”) are damaged or overgrown
+7. Hiking trails to Mooney Falls, Beaver Falls, and the Colorado River (“The Confluence”) can be challenging

 Hiking to Mooney Falls - downclimbing Mooney Falls' somewhat sketchy ladder and chain system (honestly, it's one of my favorite parts!) seemed to be a more slippery and wet adventure compared to my last hike to this waterfall in 2018.
 Believe it or not, the flow of Mooney Falls was EVEN MORE POWERFUL than before!
 Which made more of the Mooney Falls stairs and chains wet.
 As long as you go at your own pace and don’t act a fool, you will make it down!
-Also - I highly recommend NOT hiking this section while it’s dark out.
+Also - I highly recommend NOT hiking this section during nighttime.

 A set of wooden ladders laying on the canyon for hikers to use to get to Mooney Falls.